Jani0601/EVALUATION-OF-TIME-DIVISION-MULTIPLEXING/README.md

 ### Result
-Thus the time division multiplexing is done experimentally and output is verified
+Thus the Frequency division multiplexing is done experimentally and output is verified